chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/10-Server-Side-Request-Forgery/Readme.md

 <p align="center">+++++++++</p>

-**Server-Side Request Forgery (SSRF)** is a vulnerability in web applications that allows an attacker to make the server send requests on their behalf, often to internal or protected resources, by exploiting unsanitized user-provided URLs or destinations.
+A **Server-Side Request Forgery (SSRF)** is a web application vulnerability that allows an attacker to make the server send requests on their behalf, often to internal or protected resources, by exploiting unsanitized user-provided URLs or destinations.

 This usually happens because the application lets users provide URLs or destinations for internal processes without proper validation.